Best Noise Cancelling Headphones 2026 (50+ Tested!)

 Conclusion

-After having reviewed over 40+ pairs of wireless headphones and earbuds, I’m quite excited for the future of this category of product.
+After having reviewed over 50+ pairs of wireless headphones and earbuds, I’m quite excited for the future of this category of product.

-There was real innovation in 2025, with the Bowers & Wilkins Px8 S2 and Sennheiser HDB 630 bringing wired headphone quality in a wireless noise cancelling package.
+There was real innovation starting in 2025, with the Bowers & Wilkins Px8 S2 and Sennheiser HDB 630 bringing wired headphone quality in a wireless noise cancelling package.

 The mainstream all-arounders like the Bose QC Ultra 2nd Gen and Sony XM6 simply improved upon their predecessors in meaningful ways.